CodoPixel/DraggableConfig/README.md

     { boxA: "#box2", boxB: "#box3" },
   ];

-  // Sets your configurations here.
+  // Set your configurations here. const config = new CurvlyConfig({
-  // Not that all the methods and properties of the `CurvlyConfig` object
-  // are set as private and should not be used externally. new CurvlyConfig({
     // these two properties are necessary
     connections,
     paths,